 As global supply chains continue to deal with the impact of the Covid-19 (Coronavirus) pandemic, this event helped examine the processes through which supply chain systems are currently reengineering and looking to further innovate.

-An online gathering this year, SCMAP Live was staged to ask important questions such as whether basics functions such as Integrated Business Planning (IBP) and Sales & Operations (S&OP) are still relevant to today’s most progressive supply chain management practices.
+At an online gathering this year, SCMAP Live was staged to ask important questions such as whether basics functions such as Integrated Business Planning (IBP) and Sales & Operations (S&OP) are still relevant to today’s most progressive supply chain management practices.

 Speakers & Insights